Search: 158 results

 But the poor man had only one little she-lamb, which he had got and taken care of: from its birth it had been with him like one of his children; his meat was its food, and from his cup it took its drink, resting in his arms, and it was like a daughter to him.

-Thus saith the LORD, Behold, I will raise up evil against thee out of thine own house, and I will take thy wives before thine eyes, and give them unto thy neighbour, and he shall lie with thy wives in the sight of this sun.
+Thus saith the LORD, Behold, I will raise up evil against thee out of thy own house, and I will take thy wives before thy eyes, and give them to thy neighbor, and he shall lie with thy wives in the sight of this sun.

-And the chief men of his house got up and went to his side to make him get up from the earth, but he would not; and he would not take food with them.
+And the elders of his house arose and went to him to take him up from the earth.
+But he would not, neither yet eat meat with them.

 And Joab will fight against Rabbah of the sons of Ammon, and he will take the city of the kingdom.